 So now we know that the fifth series of The Crown is going to be the penultimate series, looking at the time period in question - the turbulent early 90s - in greater detail.
 It also gives new cast members including Imelda Staunton and Lesley Manville double the time to appear on screen.

 So from expected release date of The Crown season 5 to the new cast members that are replacing Olivia Colman, Helena Bonham Carter and Tobias Menzies on screen - what do we know about the series so far?

 When is The Crown season 5 on Netflix?

-Following the release of The Crown season 4 on Netflix in November 2020, filming on the show is taking a break with production not scheduled to start until June 2021, according to industry website Deadline.
+Filming on the show is not scheduled to start until June 2021, according to industry website Deadline.

 This means The Crown season 5 will not arrive on Netflix until 2022.

 The filming break is not understood to be related to the Covid-19 (coronavirus) pandemic, with a filming break for 2020 always part of the production and release schedule.

 Eagle-eyed viewers of The Crown will know that a similar break occurred when a new set of cast members were introduced between season 2 (which was released in 2017) and season 3 (which was released in 2019).